Spherical objects, transitivity and auto-equivalences of Kodaira cycles via gentle algebras: Cycles of projective lines and their categorical resolutions

-Every vertex in Figure \ref{FigurePicardGroupComplex} is the placeholder for an indecomposable projective $\Lambda_n$-module and all vertices on the same vertical line represent the direct summands in a fixed cohomological degree which is either $-1$ or $0$.
-The arrows describe the action of the differential on the complex.
-By abuse of notation, we denote these complexes by $\mathcal{O}(\lambda)$ (left in Figure \ref{FigurePicardGroupComplex}) and $\Bbbk(i, \lambda)$ (right in Figure \ref{FigurePicardGroupComplex}) respectively.
-Again, these complexes are quasi-isomorphic to $\Lambda_n$-modules.
+Every vertex in Figure \ref{FigurePicardGroupComplex} is the placeholder for an indecomposable projective $\Lambda_n$-module and all vertices on the same vertical line represent the direct summands in a fixed cohomological degree which is either $-1$ or $0$ and which increases along arrows.
+The arrows describe the action of the differential on the complex in that an arrow $\bullet \xrightarrow{\alpha} \bullet$ contributes a direct summand $P_{t(\alpha)}$ in degree $-1$ and $P_{s(\alpha)}$ in degree $0$ and the induced map $\alpha: P_{t(\alpha)} \rightarrow P_{s(\alpha)}$ as a component to the differential.
+In other words, the complexes are given by ``folding up'' the quivers in Figure \ref{FigurePicardGroupComplex} in vertical direction.
+Explicitly, the complex of the quiver on the left hand side of Figure \ref{FigurePicardGroupComplex} is given by